 10 Mar Evaluating Going Concern Issues

 Financial statements are generally prepared under the assumption that the business will remain a ‘going concern.’
-That is, it is expected to continue to generate a positive return on its assets and meet its obligations in the ordinary course of business.
-However, sometimes conditions put that assumption into question.
+In accounting, a ‘going concern’ is defined as the expectation that a business will continue to generate a positive return on its assets and meet its obligations in the ordinary course of business.
+However, sometimes conditions put that assertion into question.

 Recently, the responsibility for making going concern assessments shifted from auditors to management.
 So, it is important for you to identify the red flags that going concern issues exist.

 Under Accounting Standards Update No. 2014-15, Presentation of Financial Statements — Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity’s Ability to Continue as a Going Concern, management is responsible for assessing whether there are conditions or events that raise ‘substantial doubt’ about the company’s ability to continue as a going concern within one year after the date that the financial statements are issued or available to be issued.
 (The alternate date prevents financial statements from being held for several months after year end to see if the company survives).

 When going concern issues arise, auditors may adjust balance sheet values to liquidation values, rather than historic costs.
 Footnotes also may report going concern issues, and the auditor’s opinion letter, which serves as a cover letter to the financial statements, may be downgraded to a qualified or adverse opinion.
 All of these changes forewarn lenders and investors that the company is experiencing financial distress.

 When evaluating the going concern assumption, look for signs that your company’s long-term viability may be questionable, such as:

 - Recurring operating losses or working capital deficiencies

 - Disposals of substantial assets

 - Legal proceedings or legislation that jeopardizes ongoing operations